-This salsa is a fusion between Mexican and Indian flavors – a merging that’s exotic but works marvelously.
-Pan-roasting the spices before making the salsa, makes this simple dish truly spectacular.
+This salsa is a fusion between Mexican and Indian flavors – a marriage that’s exotic, but works marvelously here.
+Pan-roasting the spices before making the salsa makes this simple dish truly spectacular.

 Enjoy this bite-sized demo!

 Avocado salsa with pan-roasted cumin and homemade tortilla chips

 - 1 teaspoon Tabasco or to taste

 - 1 tablespoon avocado oil (or olive oil)